domRiddle/ASF/Setting-up.md

 In general, here is what we'll do in the next few minutes:
 - Install **[.NET Core prerequisites](#net-core-prerequisites)**.
 - Download **[latest ASF release](https://github.com/JustArchiNET/ArchiSteamFarm/releases/latest)** in appropriate OS-specific variant.
-- Extract the archive into new location (and `chmod +x ArchiSteamFarm` if you're on Linux/OS X).
+- Extract the archive into new location.
 - **[Configure ASF](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration)**.
 - Launch ASF and see the magic.